 The ladybird beetle is characterized by its copper-coloured head and a glistening black body.
 Their thoraxes are of dull orange hue.

-They love a climate temperature of somewhere between 64 to 91 degrees F, but will thrive in less than optimal conditions.
+They love a climate temperature of somewhere between 64° to 91° degrees Fahrenheit, but will thrive in less than optimal conditions.

 Keep in mind that fluctuations in humidity and/or temperature change may alter development or reproduction to certain degrees.